View Product Page

 By choosing to show a Thank you page, a new option will appear where you will need to choose the Thank you page you want to show to users after sending their quote request.

-Show Thank You page
+Thank you page

 Thank you page example